DizzyHSlightlyVoided/DieFledermaus/Readme.md

 * DEFLATE compression, LZMA compression, or no compression.
 * Storing the filename, creation time, and modified time of the original file.
 * Comments on individual files, or in an entire archive in DieFledermauZ.
+* Signing both DieFledermaus and DieFledermauZ files using [RSA](https://en.wikipedia.org/wiki/RSA_%28cryptosystem%29), [DSA](https://en.wikipedia.org/wiki/Digital_Signature_Algorithm), and/or [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm).
-* Encryption using AES, Twofish, or Threefish, using a password.
+* Encryption using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), [Twofish](https://en.wikipedia.org/wiki/Twofish), or [Threefish](https://en.wikipedia.org/wiki/Threefish), using either a binary key or a password.
 This includes encrypting any of the above.
+Also allows RSA-based key encryption.
 * Error checking and encryption verification using [SHA-2](https://en.wikipedia.org/wiki/SHA-2), [SHA-3](https://en.wikipedia.org/wiki/SHA-3), or [Whirlpool](https://en.wikipedia.org/wiki/Whirlpool_%28cryptography%29).
-* Signing both DieFledermaus and DieFledermauZ files using [RSA](https://en.wikipedia.org/wiki/RSA_%28cryptosystem%29), [DSA](https://en.wikipedia.org/wiki/Digital_Signature_Algorithm), and/or [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm).

 DieFlede
 ========